 The use of milk may have been influenced by Biblical tradition, however, since according to the fourth century Saint Ambrose (in reference to the Song of Solomon):

 “The Lord baptizes in milk, that is, in sincerity.
 And those who are truly baptized in milk are those who believe without guile and hold the pure faith, so that they may put on immaculate grace.
 Therefore the spouse ascends white to Christ, because she has been baptized in milk.”10

-Certainly the practice of using milk, rather than water, was considered to be heretical in Christian baptism,11 although feeding the newly baptised person milk and honey was not unheard of in the early Christian church.12 Considering Brigid’s pre-Christian origins and intimate associations with milk and dairy produce in even the earliest hagiographies13 it’s tempting to see the use of milk as genuinely rooted in pagan practice, with the Bibilical example from the Song of Solomon being brought in to help justify it in a more acceptable light, just as Brigid’s own baptism does.
+Certainly the practice of using milk, rather than water, was considered to be heretical in Christian baptism,11 although feeding the newly baptised person milk and honey was not unheard of in the early Christian church (however, it must be stressed that this is dangerous and not in any way to be advised).12 Considering Brigid’s pre-Christian origins and intimate associations with milk and dairy produce in even the earliest hagiographies13 it’s tempting to see the use of milk as genuinely rooted in pagan practice, with the Biblical example from the Song of Solomon being brought in to help justify it in a more acceptable light, just as Brigid’s own baptism does.

 Sources for Scotland tend to be somewhat later, but we can see here that similar rites were carried out and that there are also a lot of similarities in the beliefs and customs for both Ireland and Scotland in general, and clearly (and unsurprisingly) they share a common heritage.
 From the time the mother went into labour, however, the sense of danger from the supernatural increased; as the labouring woman was in the process of giving birth she was in a liminal, in-between phase of life (as was the baby), which left her vulnerable.